catalinpit/directus-remote-schema/README.md

 A new page opens where you can set the permissions for all your collections.

 Identify your collection and the permission you want to update.
-At the top, you can see various icons that represent operations (INSERT, READ, etc).
+At the top, you can see various icons that represent operations such as INSERT, READ, etc.

-After that, click on the red symbol and choose **All Access**, and you are done.
+Click on the red symbol and choose **All Access** for the selected operation.
+The changes save automatically, so you are done.

-Alternatively, you can hover over the collection name, and two options will appear where you can instantly make it public/private.
+**Note**: You can hover over the collection name, and two options will appear where you can instantly make it public (*All*)/private (*None*).

 ![Directus Set Public Permissions](https://raw.githubusercontent.com/catalinpit/directus-remote-schema/main/images/directus-set-public-permissions.png)